Best time to visit Malta

 Diving

 There is a lot to see in Malta, but have you ever thought of discovering this Mediterranean island underwater?
 Some Maltese Islands were voted as the best destinations for diving in the Mediterranean.
-You can find everything you might possibly be interested in—shipwrecks, bays, caves, sheltered creeks, cliffs, reefs, and natural harbours flourishing with marine life.
+You can find everything you might possibly be interested in—shipwrecks, bays, caves, sheltered creeks, cliffs, reefs, and natural harbors flourishing with marine life.

 The Maltese islands have a riveting history to tell.
 Much of the legacy of the battle for Malta now lies in the clear blue waters that surround it—torpedoes, boats, and shipwrecks like the HMS Maori, the X127 Lighter, the Um El Faroud, a Libyan oil tanker, the P31, the MV Xlendi, the passenger ships Karwela and Cominoland, the Bristol Blenheim and many others can be found here.
 In total, there are 17 sites for wreck diving in Malta.
 The very intact wrecks lying at a depth of over 50 meters have been seen by very few divers.
-Malta is divable year-round, with the weather more stable in the summer months (between June and September).

 Practical info